 “Obviously the issue of the naming of schools is one that our community cares deeply about,” Board President Fritz Hager said.
 “I put this item (on) the agenda so the board could discuss it in a public open forum, which is the appropriate place.”

 Last month hundreds of residents attended the board meeting to give their thoughts on whether or not the district should rename Robert E. Lee High School as the district prepares to fully renovate the school.

 The push to change the name of the high school is a grassroots movement, with groups in the community coming together on both sides of the issue.

 More than three dozen people spoke during the meeting.
-Hundreds of people on each side have signed online petitions in favor of their stance.
+Thousands of people on each side have signed online petitions at change.org.

 The push comes amid a nationwide movement to remove statues and change the names of schools honoring figures of the Confederacy.